pmgarvey007/highcharts-spring-ajax/README.md

 highcharts-spring-ajax
 ======================

-This is a sample application that  show how send JSON data from a Sprint controller to highcharts to be displayed on a web page.
+This is a sample application that  show how send JSON data from a Spring controller to highcharts to be displayed on a web page.